FareHarbor/fh-sites-take-home-challenge/README.md

-<h2>Congratulations for making it to the next stage of the FareHarbor Sites interview!</h2>
+<h2>Congratulations on making it to the next stage of the FareHarbor Sites interview!</h2>

 This challenge is designed to give us a sense of your style as a programmer as well as your ability to solve problems.